GEOSC 10

 Holmes rapidly sketched the following:

-"This takes the cake," I commented sweetly, after looking at the diagram carefully.
+"This takes the cake," I commented sweetly, after studying the diagram.

 "Indeed, Watson, I am aware that you are among those few individuals who have been trained to reason from effects to causes, so unusual in a world full of people who reason only from causes to effects."